Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 Our research shows that only the most skilled growers using the right makes and models of LED grow lights routinely get harvest weight and potency equaling or exceeding what you get with high pressure sodium (especially double-ended HPS).

-Using the most powerful LED grow light models from most major LED manufacturers, we’ve had to put the lights at least 36-42 inches if not much higher away from the canopy to reduce bleaching.
+Using the most powerful LED grow light models from most major LED manufacturers, we’ve had to put the lights at least 20-30 inches away from the canopy to reduce bleaching.
 These are the powerful models that manufacturer’s advertisements claim will replace a 600-1000-watt HID light.

 Even using LED grow lights that allow adjustable spectrum and intensity, we’ve still seen bleaching after dialing down the intensity by 50%.
 Experts we’ve spoken to say the bleaching isn’t due to intensity alone, it’s also due to the manufacturer choosing the wrong spectral output for their grow lights.